 Oldtime Game History

-Jeff Allison of Peabody, who first appeared in the Oldtime Baseball Game in 2002 and in 2003 was selected in the first round of the amateur draft by the Florida Marlins, wore this uniform when he made a return to the game in 2012 following the end of his professional playing career.
+Jeff Allison of Peabody, who first appeared in the Oldtime Baseball Game in 2002, and who was selected in the first round of the amateur draft by the Florida Marlins in 2003, wore this uniform when he made a return to the game in 2012 following the end of his professional playing career.
 He also wore it in 2013.

 Also worn by:

 Making its Oldtime Baseball Game debut in 2007, it was worn by Dan Neczypor of Columbia University.
 Also worn by Dan Nugent, American International College (’08); Jarrod Marchesi, Bentley College (’09); James Ramsey, Trinity College (’10-11); Tim Superko, Tufts University (’14); Bradley Applin, University of Rhode Island (’15); Ervin Kantardzic, UMass/Dartmouth (’16-17); Tyler Brown, Northeastern University (’19); James O’Connor, Noble and Greenough School (’22).